 - Part 2: Update OBS Encoding Overload Advanced

-- Part 3: Best Alternative - DemoCreator Recorder
+- Part 3: Best Alternative - DemoCreator Recorder - Bonus*

 How to Fix OBS High Encoding Warning

-1. The biggest cause of an OBS encoding overload is because your computer does not have sufficient hardware to support OBS software.
+1. The biggest cause of an OBS encoding overload is that your computer does not have sufficient hardware to support OBS software.
 This typically has a negative effect on the quality of your video output and audio.

 2. Resolution strains CPU usage and can cause your computer to overheat.
 The more pixels you are using, the harder you CPU has to work to encode video output.
 As a result, your screen stutters and may even freeze.

-However, even low spec PC's with an AMD A8-4500M APU and 1.90GHz graphics card can deliver a decent stream if you make a few adjustments.
+However, even low-spec PCs with an AMD A8-4500M APU and 1.90GHz graphics card can deliver a decent stream if you make a few adjustments.
 People will watch a smooth 480p video, but they won't watch a 1080p video that lags.

 OBS is preset to 264x resolution.
 Tune that down a notch or two and you will prevent your PC from OBS encoding overload.
 To downscale resolution all you have to do is go into Settings>Video>Resolution downscale.

 I recommend you change the video settings to the configuration below.
-However, play around with these settings to find out what the maximum resolution is your computer can handle.
+However, play around with these settings to find out what the maximum resolution your computer can handle.